2012 Major League Baseball postseason: (3) San Francisco Giants vs. (5) St. Louis Cardinals

 This was the third postseason meeting between the Cardinals and Giants.
 They had split the previous two meetings, in 1987 (Cardinals victory), and 2002 (Giants victory).
-The Cardinals took a three games to one series lead at home, but their lead would not hold.
-The Giants proceeded to blow out the defending World Series champions in the next three games to return to the World Series for the second time in three years (in the process denying a rematch of the 2006 World Series between the Cardinals and Tigers).
+The Giants overcame a 3–1 series deficit to defeat the defending World Series champion Cardinals in seven games, returning to the World Series for the third time in ten years (in the process denying a rematch of the 2006 World Series between the Cardinals and Tigers).

 The Cardinals stole Game 1 on the road, while Ryan Vogelsong helped the Giants blow out the Cardinals in Game 2 with a solid seven-inning pitching performance.
 In St. Louis, the Cardinals narrowly prevailed in Game 3, and Adam Wainwright had a solid seven-inning performance in Game 4 as the Cardinals won by a convincing 8–3 score to take a 3–1 series lead.
 However, the Cardinals failed to maintain the lead.
 Barry Zito pitched eight shutout innings as the Giants won 5–0 to send the series back to San Francisco.
 Vogelsong again helped keep the Cardinals offense at bay in Game 6 to force a seventh game.
 The Giants blew out the Cardinals in Game 7 to clinch the pennant.
+This was the Game 7 ever won by the Giants in franchise history.

 With this win, the Giants moved up to 2–1 against the Cardinals in the postseason.
 The Giants became the first team in MLB history to overcome both a 2–0 and 3–1 series deficit in the Division Series and League Championship Series respectively to reach the World Series.
 The Giants and Cardinals would meet one more time in the NLCS in 2014, which the Giants won in five games en route to their most recent title and capping off a dynasty of three World Series titles in five years.

 The Cardinals returned to the NLCS the next year, and defeated the Los Angeles Dodgers in six games for their most recent pennant, but they came up short in the World Series.